poap-xyz/poap.js/docs/pages/packages/poaps/Inputs.mdx

 # Input Types Documentation

-This section documents the input types defined for fetching and managing POAPs .
+This section documents the input types used to fetch and manage POAPs .

 ## PoapsSortFields